NickM-27/NickM-27/README.md

 # My Favorite Projects

-I am a mobile & full stack develop.
+I am a mobile & full stack developer.
 I contribute to a handful of open source projects related to Home Automation / AI and also have released quite a few apps on both the App Store and Google Play.
 Below are my favorite projects that I have worked on which show what I am all about.

 ## Frigate